Old Man Winter Slays Mayor Gregor's Green Vancouver

 Walking is at the top of the Greenest City plan's preferred transportation modes, yet clearing sidewalks and paths was barely an afterthought compared to roads and bike lanes.
 Many sidewalks -- including ones for which the city was responsible -- were impassable for days.

-A woman pushes a stroller on an ice-covered street in Vancouver, Tuesday, Jan.3, 2017.
-THE CANADIAN PRESS/Jonathan Hayward
+A woman pushes a stroller on an ice-covered street in Vancouver on Jan.
+3. (Photo: Jonathan Hayward/Canadian Press)

 It's worth noting, too, that road salt runs off into streams, the ocean and into groundwater.
 But one suspects that won't show up in the mayor's next Greenest City self-congratulatory slideshow.